Obama Calls On Congress To Have 'Courage' On Health Care

 I want to thank Ken Feinberg for his service as chairman of the John F. Kennedy Library Foundation these past 12 years.
 He also rendered outstanding service to my administration when we were dealing with the BP oil spill, 9/11.
 He has rendered public service again and again and again.
 We're very grateful for him.

-It is wonderful — it is wonderful to see Senators Markey and Senator Warren; my dear friend and former governor, Deval Patrick, and his lovely wife Diane; governors and members of Congress; Cardinal O'Malley; one of the finest secretary of states ever to represent America around the world, John Kerry, and Theresa; and the best vice president this country has ever known, Mr. Joe Biden.
+It is wonderful — it is wonderful to see Senators Markey and Senator Warren; my dear friend and former governor, Deval Patrick, and his lovely wife, Diane; governors and members of Congress; Cardinal O'Malley; one of the finest secretary of states ever to represent America around the world, John Kerry, and Theresa; and the best vice president this country has ever known, Mr. Joe Biden.

-I also want to thank Michelle Obama for after the presidency sticking with me because I think she felt an obligation to the country to stay on.
+I also want to thank Michelle Obama for, after the presidency, sticking with me because I think she felt an obligation to the country to stay on.
 But once her official duties were over, it wasn't clear.
 I love my wife.
 And I'm grateful for her.
 And I do believe that it was America's great good fortune to have her as first lady.

 So I am humbled by this evening and to be honored by a family that has given this country so much, a family that's challenged us to ask what we can do for our country, to dream and say why not, a secret cause that endures and to sail against the wind in its pursuit.